brownan/abbott/README.rst

 Abbott
 ======

-An IRC bot framework using Twisted by Andrew Brown.
+A generalized event/plugin framework and a set of plugins for an IRC bot, using Twisted, by Andrew Brown.

 Okay so this isn't anything special or ground breaking, it was just for fun.
 Despite being intended for IRC, this is a general framework that could find use